idiap/bob/python/ip/doc/ExampleUsage01.rst

    import bob
    import numpy

-   # create an psuedo image (instead of loading an image)
+   # create an pseudo image (instead of loading an image)
    image = numpy.ones((80, 64), 'uint8')

    # Some of the ip functionality is a simple function call